-... the wicked will not stand in the judgment, nor sinners in the assembly of the righteous.
+...the wicked will not stand in the judgment, nor sinners in the assembly of the righteous.
 (Psalm 1:5)

-This is ellipsis because "sinners in the assembly of the righteous" is not a complete sentence.
+There is ellipsis in the second part because "nor sinners in the assembly of the righteous" is not a complete sentence.
 The speaker assumes that the hearer will understand what it is that sinners will not do in the assembly of the righteous by filling in the action from the previous clause.
+With the action filled in, the complete sentence would be: